John-AE/Restaurant_Orders/README.md

 ## Data Science Analysis Walk-Through

 ### Database and Tables Creation
+##### Database: restaurant_db
-The project starts by creating a database named restaurant_db.
+The project was started by creating a database named restaurant_db.
 Afterwards, two tables were created.
 A table named menu_items was created to store the menu items data.
 The table structure includes columns for menu_item_id, item_name, category and price.
 Another table called order_details was created to store the details of orders.
 It comprised five columns titled order_details_id, order_id, order_date, order_time and item_id.

 ![Creating Database and Tables](pjc_02_01.JPG)

-### Exploring the Items Table
+### Exploring the Menu Items Table
 During the exploration, some questions were answered such as:
 - What are the least and most expensive items on the menu?
 - How many italian dishes are on the menu?